top of page

 New Update

 This year (May 2025), Kelvin did not disappoint either.
-He participated in the Paralympic world games Championship; power lifting held in Kazakhstan.
-On the very first day, Kelvin won a gold medal for Kenya and five more medals in the subsequent days.
+He participated in the Paralympic world games Championship; power lifting held in Turkey and Kazakhstan.
+On the very first day in Kazakhstan , Kelvin won a gold medal for Kenya and five more medals in the subsequent days.
 This is not just a win for him; it is a true reflection of what resilience looks like and an encouragement to his peers.
 Life does not end when one finds themselves in the streets; a new beginning is always possible with a little help and a lot of motivation.
 The boys who remember Kelvin in the streets are greatly inspired and he is an encouragement to not only the street boys and girls, but everyone.

 Kevoh.jpeg